hashim222/mha-bank/README.md

     * I would like to create a transfer money option, where one user can send money to another user.

 ## Data Model
 * I used GoogleSheets to store and retrieve the user's data.
-Each time the user deposits money or withdraws money, these transactions are stored in the spreadsheet.
+Every time a user deposits money or withdraws money, this information is stored in the spreadsheet.

+* All these are done, on one page of the spreadsheet.
+It would be nice to add transactions on different pages of a spreadsheet in the future, which would give me more options with user transactions.

     ![image for googlesheets that i used](/readme-images/googlesheet-image.png)